 NCBP2 (Nuclear Cap Binding Protein Subunit 2, 20kDa) is a Protein Coding gene.
-Among its related pathways are Disease and Gene Expression.
-GO annotations related to this gene include RNA binding and RNA cap binding.
+Among its related pathways are Infectious disease and Gene Expression.
+GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is NCBP2L.

 UniProtKB/Swiss-Prot for NCBP2 Gene